Inklingo

 pacto

-Use 'pacto' for a formal agreement or covenant between groups or nations, often implying a strong commitment or alliance.
+Use 'pacto' for a solemn agreement, pledge, or covenant, often implying a strong commitment or a deal with significant consequences, like a peace treaty.

 A colorful illustration depicting two stylized hands firmly grasping each other in a handshake, symbolizing a formal agreement or pact.